-This jury is open to creative talent form all around the world willing to participate.
+This jury is open to creative talent from all around the world willing to participate.
 The members judge online all entries and select the campaigns to be part of the shortlist.

 Jury of Experts

-The members are selected for their expertise in the communication field as agencies, advertisers, institutions, NGOs, and experts.
-Under the leadership of Ms Charanzová, this jury elects the winners.
+The members are selected for their expertise in the communication field as agencies, advertisers, institutions, and NGOs.
+Under the lead of Ms Charanzová, they elect the winners.

-New in 2022, a special youth award elected by students from IHECS (Institut des Hautes Etudes des Communications Sociales) led by Sophie Pochet, Chief Academic Officer, shedding new light on the discussion.
+New in 2022, a special youth price elected by students from IHECS (Institut des Hautes Etudes des Communications Sociales, Brussels) led by Sophie Pochet, Chief Academic Officer.
+They shine new light on the discussion.